 Google My Business complements your existing website by giving your business a public identity and local visibility with a listing on Google.
 The business information you provide can appear on Google Search, Maps, and Google+.

-Keep in mind, 86 percent of people look up the location of a business on Google Maps.
+Keep in mind, that 86 percent of people look up the location of a business on Google Maps.
 A well-established profile on Google and other local business listing sites can help improve your ranking.

-As an example, Jackalope Brewing, based in Nashville, Tennessee, helped grow their business with GMB by commenting on reviews and responding to questions.
+As an example, Jackalope Brewing, based in Nashville, Tennessee, helped grow its business with GMB by commenting on reviews and responding to questions.
 A keyword search for ‘Jackalope Nashville’ brings their company up on the right side of SERP.

 #2 Assess your current search ranking:

 If you’ve been targeting specific keywords in page content, use SERPs.com to assess your rank.
 Type in your keyword and your site URL.
 This tool offers other options; looking at Yahoo results, choosing between desktop or mobile, and drilling down on local rankings by city or ZIP code.

 NOTE: Site speed is a ranking factor, so if there are slow response times, such as with a deluge of graphics or videos, you are impacting your potential for higher ranking.
 You can run your test through Google PageSpeed Insights or WebPageTest.
 A performance grade in a Google PageSpeed test of less than 85, or less than a B in WebPageTest, means you need to work on your page content—a good goal is under two seconds for a really fast site.

 #3 Company reviews:

 It makes sense that the companies that get the highest-quality reviews tend to get a higher ranking.
 If you had the choice between a business with no reviews versus one with multiple positive reviews, which one would you choose?
 According to the Search Engine Journal, GMB pages with reviews that mention a keyword, and/or the name of a city, were found to have higher rankings in Google’s local pack.